Skip to content

 Commands (crates/commands/): Transport-agnostic validation, error sanitization, and shared types.
 Both Tauri and the HTTP bridge use the same command definitions.
 This crate strips internal error details before they reach the frontend, ensuring user-facing error messages are always safe and meaningful.

-React Frontend (apps/desktop/src-react/): Single-page app with Zustand state management.
+React frontend (apps/desktop/src-react/): Single-page app with Zustand state management.
 Contains zero business logic — all data operations go through Tauri invoke() IPC calls.
 TipTap editor with Loro CRDT integration.

-HTTP Bridge (apps/http-bridge/): Axum REST server that replaces Tauri IPC for QA testing.
+HTTP bridge (apps/http-bridge/): Axum REST server that replaces Tauri IPC for QA testing.
 Same command layer, different transport.

 Crate names reflect their Clean Architecture layer and responsibility: